The Bells

 History in Scotland "Big John" Bell James Bell Robert Lewis Bell

-William Montgomery Bell William Bell Lewis Bell Robert Carstairs Bell Gladys Bell
+William Montgomery Bell William Bell Lewis Bell Robert Carstairs Bell John Bell and Children -

 Migration to Australia

-Of the ten children of Lewis Bell b.1793 and Mary Calvert b.1797, born in Dornock, Dumfries, four migrated to Australia - John Bell b.1821, James Bell b.1829, Elizabeth Bell b.1825, and Robert Lewis Bellb.1834.
+Generation 1: Of the ten children of Lewis Bell b.1793 and Mary Calvert b.1797, born in Dornock, Dumfries, four migrated to Australia - John Bell b.1821, James Bell b.1829, Elizabeth Bell b.1825, and Robert Lewis Bell b.1834.
 John, James and Robert Lewis Bell settled in the Geelong area of Victoria.
 Elizabeth Bell is noted on passenger lists with John Bell travelling from Van Diemen's Land to Port Phillip.

-Lewis Bell b.1853, their nephew, arrived in Australia in 1872, and settled at Booligal, NSW.
-John Bell, his brother, married Anne Russell of Golf Hill.
+Generation 2: George Bell b.1819, another son of Lewis Bell and Mary Calvert, lived at The Broats, Dumfriesshire.
+Three of his children also migrated to Australia.
+Lewis Bell b.1853 arrived in Australia in 1872, and settled at Booligal, NSW.
+John Bell, his brother, married Anne Carstairs Russell of Golf Hill.
 Gladys Bell (see below) was his daughter.

 Robert Lewis Bell (1834-1881) married Robina Carstairs (1834-1924) lived at Mt.
 Mercer, which is conspicuous as an extinct volcano.
 It was a natural and economic focus for the local population.
 An early coach route to Buniyong passed through Shelford and Mt.
 Mercer.
 The 1871 census showed a population of 73.
 The R.L.
 Bell children were born in the 1860's and 1870's.
 Fire destroyed some station buildings in 1876, but the original family house was saved.